bitcoinj/bitcoinj.github.io/limitations.md

 ##API warts

-* The `Wallet` class is huge and has a bunch of inner classes that could be refactored out.
+* The `Wallet` class is huge and has a lot of functionality that could be refactored out.
 At some point we'll probably move this to a separate package.
 * Some core objects like `Block` and `Transaction` should be immutable but aren't.
 The `TransactionConfidence` objects are attached to `Transaction`, but should really be separated - this means that `Transaction` objects occasionally need to be canonicalised using an interning table and the right time to do this is often non-obvious.
+* Most objects are thread safe but thread safety isn't always documented as precisely as it could be.